Interested in finding great ways to save money? If so, you can’t afford to miss this post!

 We considered getting rid of our land line, but decided with children it might be better to keep it for a while.
-We use Magic Jack which only costs us $35/year, so for us that cost is worth it.
+Magic Jack only costs us $35/year, so for us that cost is worth it.
 We’ve used this service for several years and have been very pleased.

 13) Save money by using your local library!

 We definitely put our tax dollars to good use with our local library.
 They have so many amazing resources.
 I highly recommend you take some time and learn what your public library offers.
 We frequently check out books using the online login, place them on hold, and pick them up when they are ready.

 Take advantage of Overdrive for eBooks and Zinio for eMagazines.
 These are free, people!
 There have been very few books or magazines that I have not been able to find.
 I occasionally have to wait a bit longer to read something, but it really has never been a big inconvenience.
 They also have a great selection of movies!

 14) Keep your savings goals written in a place you will see!